jadecobra/python_tdd_exercises/DICTIONARIES.md

 ### <span style="color:green">**GREEN**</span>: make it pass

-update the test with the expected values
+copy the expected values shown in the terminal to make the test pass
+> WARNING: Your results may vary depending on your python version

 ```python
     def test_dictionary_attributes(self):